AvtsVivek/LearnWpfPrism/src/tasks/200250-BasicPrismRegionAdapter/ReadMe.md

 - Prism does not provide an adapter for STackPanel, so we need to create a custom adapter.
 - Without that custom adapter which can handle a stack panel region, an exception will be thrown, the simply would not run.
 - So create a class StackPanelRegionAdapter and override Adapt and CreateRegion methods.
+- The Adapt method is where we add the view to the region, via the adapter.
+So the adpater is the intermediary.
 - In the App.xaml.cs override ConfigureRegionAdapterMappings method.

 ```cs